 3 simple steps to lose weight as fast as possible.
 Read now

-Pasta is a staple in many households around the world.
-However, people often wonder whether it's healthy or unhealthy.
+Pasta is a staple in many households worldwide.
+However, many people wonder whether pasta is healthy or unhealthy and how its nutritional value affects overall health.

 Is it healthy?